-While a CTO is a senior level manager, he or she must have a considerable technological background.
+While a CTO is a senior-level manager, he or she must have considerable technological background.
 Ask your current tech team for qualified recommendations.
 Consider in-house promotions as necessary.
 At the same time, ask colleagues who have hired CTOs which qualities they look for.

 In turn, a potential CTO hire should have a large tech network of engineers and developers.
 This is evidence that your CTO is genuinely enthusiastic and interested in their industry.

 Vet potential candidates through referrals.
 When you’re ready to make the hire, make sure to complete all of the necessary HR and compliance tasks, such as running a background check, etc.

 A CTO is a manager, not a developer

 A CTO is an actual manager, a strategic “technology ‘czar’ who makes all technology decisions,” according to CIO magazine.
 A CTO should be just as interested and informed about business strategy as the technology that serves it.